bnb-chain/bnb-chain.github.io/docs/wallet/arkane-developer.md

 - Support for Web and mobile applications
 - Offers social logins
 - Offers a fiat-on-ramp
-- Only wallet that supports NFTs (ERC721 and ERC1155) on Binance Smart Chain
+- Only wallet that supports NFTs (ERC721 and ERC1155) on BNB Smart Chain
 - Multichain, supports both BSC and Ethereum
 - Easy to integrate using web3
 - Build for a mainstream audience